 Alongside the obligatory hot air balloons, which are definitely not to be missed with their stunning views across the Bristol cityscape, families should be sure to check out the family area run by Cirque Bijou.
 With buckets of performances, installations, workshops and activities, there’s something here for the whole family, from babies to tweens, and teens to the young at heart.
 There’s also live music from local artists and musicians on the Fiesta Band Stand, lending a real festival atmosphere to proceedings.

-This year the fun takes place between the 10th and 13th of August, so make sure you mark your calendars.
+The festival takes place every August, so check the website and make sure you mark your calendars.

 Top Tip: Make sure you don’t miss the Nightglows and Firework Finales.
-These take place on Thursday August 10th and Saturday 12th.
-Starting at 9 pm, balloons light up the night sky accompanied by a specially designed soundtrack.
+Balloons light up the night sky accompanied by a specially designed soundtrack.
 At the end of the night, fireworks wrap up the evening.

 Believe it or not, Bristol is home to the world’s largest trampoline park, housing over 135 interconnected trampolines in their free-zone alone.
 The trampolines stretch across the floor as well as up the walls, meaning that your kids can get rid of their excess energy by literally bouncing off the walls.
 There are plenty of different options available: dodgeball courts, slam dunk lanes, foam pits, battle beams, slack lines and a Total Wipeout zone, so your kids are sure to be entertained.